rolldown/rolldown/docs/testing.md

 ## Summary

-- `just test` for running all rust tests.
+- `just test-rust` for running all rust tests.
-- `yarn test` for running all node tests.
+- `just test-node` for running all node tests.

 ## Rust Testing